insect-biome-atlas/happ/README.md

 | OptiClust | [Westcott & Schloss 2017](https://journals.asm.org/doi/10.1128/mSphereDirect.00073-17)         | [GitHub](https://github.com/SchlossLab/Westcott_OptiClust_mSphere_2017) |
 | dbOTU3    | [Olesen et al 2017](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0176335) | [GitHub](https://github.com/swo/dbotu3)                                 |

+The idea with this workflow is to make it easy to run OTU clustering with many different parameter settings then evaluate which settings you think works best for your data. `vsearch` makes up the basis of the workflow by creating pairwise alignments of the sequences (often the most time-consuming step) and several clustering runs can then be executed without having to re-create the alignments for each run.

 ## Requirements

 - Linux system